 There are easy-to-read signs in the station so you won’t get lost!

 Along the way, you’ll pass the Victoria and Albert Museum, the Science Museum, and the Natural History Museum.

 These are all free, and if one really stands out to you, extend the itinerary a bit and go in.

 Otherwise, just admire from the outside and enjoy the very posh looking buildings in Kensington.

-This was in memorium of Prince Albert and is a fantastic meeting spot in London.
+This was in memorial of Prince Albert and is a fantastic meeting spot in London.

-4:30pm: Head into Hyde Park, the park you can see from the Royal Albert Hall, one of London’s most famous parks and definitely the largest.
+Head into Hyde Park, the park you can see from the Royal Albert Hall, one of London’s most famous parks and definitely the largest.

 Your quest from here is to soak up as much of the park as you want while making your way to Lancaster Gate Station on the upper west side of the park (you’re starting at the lower mid-west side so you want to walk into the park and keep going straight).